 This methods course teaches students the skills necessary for conducting research in sensation and perception.
 It will give students first-hand experience with a number of concepts and measurement techniques as well as an understanding of the ways in which sensory neuroscientists investigate how the brain gathers, processes, and interprets information from the external environment to construct an internal representation of reality.
 Students will learn to design experiments; collect, analyze and present data using computer software packages; and write a scientific paper.
-Permission of instructor required.
-Prerequisite: NEUR 212 or PSYC 200 and PSYC 301, NEUR 305 or 307 taken as a prerequisite or corequisite.
+Prerequisite: NEUR 112/212 or PSYC 200 and prerequisite or corequisite in either PSYC 301, NEUR 305 or 307 and permission of instructor.
 Generally offered every other year.

-NEUR 471 TOPICS IN NEUROSCIENCE Credit: 0.5
+NEUR 471 Topics in Neuroscience Credit: 0.5

 This capstone seminar is required of all students who plan to graduate with a neuroscience concentration or major.
 The seminar is intended to bring together the knowledge acquired from courses required for, or relevant to, the concentration and major.
-During the course of the semester, each student will write an integrative paper with input from the instructor.
+During the course of the semester, each student will write an integrative paper with the assistance of the instructor.
 Oral presentations are given in conjunction with each of these exercises.
-Permission of instructor is required.
-Prerequisite: NEUR 212, junior standing, completion of two of the three required basic science courses for the concentration and NEUR major or concentrator.
+Prerequisite: NEUR 212, junior standing and completion of two of the three required basic science courses for the concentration.

-NEUR 493 INDIVIDUAL STUDY Credit: 0.25-0.5
+NEUR 493 Individual Study Credit: 0.25-0.5

 Students conduct independent research under the supervision of one of the faculty members affiliated with the Neuroscience Program.
 This course is restricted to juniors or seniors who are neuroscience majors or have taken (or are concurrently enrolled in) courses required for the neuroscience concentration.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the established deadline.
-Permission of instructor and neuroscience director required.
+Prerequisite: permission of instructor and neuroscience director, along with demonstrated special interest.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.

-NEUR 497Y SENIOR HONORS Credit: 0.5
+NEUR 497Y Senior Honors Credit: 0.5

 This program for senior honors students culminates in the completion of a senior honors research project.
 The research is expected to be on a topic of particular relevance to the student's postgraduate plans.
 Students must select a research advisor from the faculty members in the Neuroscience Program.
 They are expected to have completed a thorough bibliographic search of the literature, written a short review paper and formulated some tentative hypotheses during the spring semester of their junior year.
-Permission of neuroscience director required.
-Prerequisite: 3.33 overall GPA and a 3.5 GPA in the neuroscience core courses and must have completed at least 5 units toward the major.
-Students enrolled in this course will be automatically added to NEUR 498Y for the spring semester.
+Prerequisite: The student must have a 3.33 overall GPA and a 3.5 GPA in the neuroscience core courses and must have completed at least 5 units toward the major.
+Permission of neuroscience director

-NEUR 498Y SENIOR HONORS Credit: 0.5
+NEUR 498Y Senior Honors Credit: 0.5